lwheinsberg/mvNUR/01_mvNUR_bnlearn.md

     traits on the test set.
 These predictions are stored in the prediction matrix.
 4)  Posterior Estimation: Posterior estimates are computed for each trait based on the test data.
-These estimates are stored in the post matrix.
+These estimates are stored in the posterior matrix.
 5)  Correlation Computation: The correlations between the predicted and observed values for each trait are calculated, both before (predcor) and after (postcor) cross-validation.
 These correlations provide a